 Faculty applicants should note their ranks, specifying emeritus, associate, assistant, reader, visiting, adjunct, lecturer, etc. Graduate students must specify if they are a PhD candidate, PhD student (pre-qualifying exams), or MA student.

 Please append an abbreviated CV to the online application.
-It should include the information most relevant to the program in question, including publications, conference papers, courses taken, courses taught, and foreign languages with degree of competence.
-Please note that the application review committee will read only the first three pages of your CV.
+It should include the information most relevant to the program in question, including publications, conference papers, courses taken, courses taught, Folger Institute participation, and foreign languages with degree of competence.
+Please note that the application review committee will read only the first four pages of your CV.

 Indicate the type of travel and the cost per trip.
 Train and air fares are reimbursed at the lowest available rate and are not guaranteed to cover the full amount of expenses incurred.
 Those flying into Dulles International or Baltimore-Washington International should indicate this on the grant-in-aid request because additional support will be needed for ground transportation from those airports to the Folger.
 Because the Folger is a short walk from Union Station and a short Metro ride from National Airport, ground transportation expenses in Washington are minimal and will not be reimbursed.
 Automobile travel is reimbursed at the current federally determined rate.